ikechukwukalu/sanctumauthstarter/README.md

 ],
 ```

-- Navigate to `auth/socialite` to view a sample Google sign-up/sign-in page and the consoled `access_token` after sign up.
+- Navigate to `auth/socialite` to view a sample Google sign-up/sign-in page to view the generated `access_token` after sign up.
 Uncomment the route within the `web.php`.
 Below is the script that is called within the view `resources/views/vendor/sanctumauthstarter/socialite/auth.blade.php`.

 ``` js
 window.addEventListener('DOMContentLoaded',  () => {